 Right across from “Little Alsace” is Villa Daviel.
 Homes with small front gardens laden with greenery and flowers line the street.
 I am always amazed in an international city like Paris when I stumble upon quiet enclaves that transport me to the country.
 There are quite a few listed in my Paris streets article.

-6. Feel Like You’re In Provence in Paris
+6. Feel Like You’re In Provence In Paris

 When classic street lamps and pastel shades of shutters line the street, you know you have stepped away from Hausmann Paris and into a village that has existed for centuries.
 La Butte aux Cailles was annexed into Paris in 1860 but still feels like a village.
 Or maybe, just maybe you have been transported to Provence.